sharandac/My-TTGO-Watch/README.md

 # My-TTGO-Watch

 A smartwatch based on ESP32 from LilyGo.
 Currently supoort for T-Watch2020 V1.
-T-Watch2020 V3 is added, but untested for lack of a watch.
+T-Watch2020 V3 and V2 is added, but untested and not complete for lack of a watch.

 # Telegram chatgroup